fioprotocol/fio-devhub/_docs/exchanges/exchange-token-withdraw.md

 # Token withdrawals

-## Using a FIO Public Key

-With this option, the user’s withdrawal area on the exchange would ask for a FIO Public Key and the amount of withdrawals.
-The transfer would be executed using /transfer_tokens_pub_key and metadata recorded using /record_obt_data.

 ## Using a FIO Address

 With this option, the user’s withdrawal area on the exchange would ask for a FIO Address and the amount of withdrawals of any token.
 Once FIO Address is entered, the corresponding public address for that chain is looked-up using /get_pub_address and the transfer is executed on the native chain.